Abhinav9512/Leaf-Recognition-System/README.md

 It require leaf images as input and provide leaf specie name as output with its details.

 Website link : https://leaf12.herokuapp.com/

+For training and testing the model : go to "untitled3.ipynb" and open it on google collab.
+You have to specify the new dataset and train or test it accordingly.